‘Make tourism more inclusive and accessible’

 A quality experience is one of the most important things you can offer your customers.
 Accessibility removes barriers so everyone feels welcome when they visit your business.
 North Americans with disabilities spend an estimated $19 billion per year on travel—and that doesn’t include the friends and family they travel with.

-PLEASE TAKE THIS SHORT SURVEY IF YOU ARE AN ACCOMMODATION PROVIDER.
+PLEASE TAKE THIS SHORT SURVEY IF YOU ARE AN ACCOMMODATION PROVIDER – We would like to hear from Resorts, hotels, motels, b&bs, campgrounds, etc.

 Connecting Employers with Skilled, Job Ready Individuals with Disabilities